15 Gardening Tips for August

 5. Summer prune wisteria, cutting back all this year’s long whippy shoots to 5-6 leaves from the main framework.
 As well as keeping the plant under control, this encourages it to produce flower buds for next year.

-6. Water container plants regularly in dry weather and feed flowering plants bi-weekly with a high potash liquid feed like tomato fertilizer.
+6. Water container plants regularly in dry weather and feed flowering plants biweekly with a high potash liquid feed like tomato fertilizer.
 When feeding container plants, always water them first so that the compost is damp – this improves nutrient uptake and avoids damage to the roots.

 7. Annuals like nigella and poppies will be setting seed now.
 Collect the seed in paper envelopes for sowing next spring – and don’t forget to label the envelopes!

-9. Plant nerines and colchicums for an autumn display of flowers just as other plants are starting to fade.
+2. Plant nerines and colchicums for an autumn display of flowers just as other plants are starting to fade.

-10. Prune summer-fruiting raspberries once you’ve finished harvesting, cutting back all this year’s fruited canes to ground level.
+3. Prune summer-fruiting raspberries once you’ve finished harvesting, cutting back all this year’s fruited canes to ground level.

 You might also be interested in: